boonemiller/CudaRayTracer/README.md

 ## Introduction

-I used cuda with a NVIDIA GTX 960 graphics card to implement a GPU accelerated Ray Tracer.
+I used cuda with a NVIDIA GTX 960 and a laptop with RTX 2060 graphics card to implement and test a GPU accelerated Ray Tracer.
 This README describes the parts of the Ray Tracer that I accelerated.
 This was just taking my CPU implementation, which can be found on my profile, and adding cuda to it, with some small changes to the design.

 ### BVH Tree